tinboye/Steam_workshop_scripts/README.md

 repeat this for every mod you want to download, then run the batch file.

-#adding
+ # Future Additions
  I will be adding a batch file that will create symbolic links for each mod within the bulk mods script.